MolSSI-Education/cpp_programming/01-13-numpy-intro.md

 numpy.ndarray
 ~~~

-What happens if we try this with a list?
+What happens if we try this were both variables are a list?

 ~~~
 type(second_coordinate)